The joint bidiagonalization method for large GSVD computations in finite precision: Introduction

 \section{Introduction}

-In \cite{Zha1996}, Zha presents a bidiagonalization algorithm for computing a few extreme generalized singular values and vectors of a large sparse or structured matrix pair $\{A,L\}$ \cite{Paige1981, Van1976, Van1985}, where $A\in\mathbb{R}^{m\times n}$ and $L\in\mathbb{R}^{p\times n}$.
-Based on Zha's algorithm, Kilmer \textit{et al.} \cite{Kilmer2007} develop a joint bidiagonalization process that successively reduces $\{A,L\}$ to lower and upper bidiagonal forms simultaneously, which can be used to compute extreme generalized singular values and vectors of a matrix pair or solve large scale ill-posed problems with general form Tikhonov regularization \cite{Hansen1998,Kilmer2007,Hansen2010,Jia2018}.
+In \cite{Zha1996}, Zha presents a joint bidiagonalization (JBD) process that jointly bidiagonalizes a large sparse or structured matrix pair $\{A,L\}$ to upper diagonal forms successively, where $A\in\mathbb{R}^{m\times n}$ and $L\in\mathbb{R}^{p\times n}$.
+He exploits the JBD process to compute a few extreme generalized singular values and vectors of $\{A,L\}$ \cite{Paige1981, Van1976, Van1985}.
+Kilmer \textit{et al.} \cite{Kilmer2007} develop a variant of the JBD process that jointly reduces $\{A,L\}$ to lower and upper bidiagonal forms simultaneously.
+Besides the computation of a few extreme generalized singular value decomposition (GSVD) components, this variant is used to solve large scale linear discrete ill-posed problems with general-form regularization, where $L$ is the regularization matrix \cite{Hansen1998,Hansen2010,JiaYang2020,Kilmer2007}.

-Consider the compact $QR$ factorization of the stacked matrix:
+The JBD process of $\{A,L\}$ is mathematically equivalent to Lanczos bidiagonalizations \cite{Bjorck1996,Golub2013,Paige1982} of two certain related matrices, as we will describe next.
+Consider the compact QR factorization of the stacked matrix: